TedHusted/awake/awake.md/awake.md

 	Noah pauses and Liam asks, “For the in-person, do you go one day and then I go the next day.”

-	“We can switch off or go together, so long as the weekends and holidays are covered.
+	“We can switch off or go together, so long as we cover the weekends and holidays.
 You can shadow me at first, and then we can decide.
 Yeah?”

 	Noah clicks to the next slide.

-	“First, raw intelligence is gathered from various sources.
+	“First, various sources gather raw intelligence.
 Then we use it to train each agency’s internal AI assistants.
-The assistants share selective web access, curated for security and relevance, through a browsing tool named Haven, only as needed.
+The assistants have selective web access, through a tool called Haven.
+It is a secure, relevant browsing tool.
+They use it only as neededx.
 Otherwise, each system is siloed and air-gapped, per federal regulations.

 	“Each agency has its own cross-functional team, same as ours, with members workings as  Data Scientists, Machine Learning Engineers, and (of course) AI Trainers.”

 	“Each assistant then sifts through an impossible amount of information to identify the most relevant and time-sensitive issues for POTUS. “

-	Noah turns his head and quotes directly from the screen.
+	Noah turns his head and quotes a passage from the screen.

 	The AI assistants distill complex intelligence into actionable insights, covering Threat Assessments, Forecasting, and Strategic Insights.

 	Noah pauses and then continues to the next slide.
-“The top-level agencies each prepare a daily data set that is used to update the PDB AI assistant, Nexus.
+“The top-level agencies each prepare a daily data set in order to update to the PDB AI assistant, Nexus.
 An AI Trainer for each agency integrates its data so that Nexus can compile the brief.”

 	Liam says, “Which is where we come in.”

 	“Yeah.
 We prepare our data sets before the meeting, and then submit them together at the meeting.
 We review the initial presentation with the other trainers.
 When it’s all good, the brief goes to the directors of the four key agencies for senior review.
-With their approval, it is routed to the Director of National Intelligence to be presented to POTUS.”
+With their approval, it goes to the Director of National Intelligence to be presented to POTUS.”

-	“Which is why our data scientists works the ‘C’ shift — so that our data set can be ready by zero five hundred hours.”
+	Liam nods, adding, “Which is why our data scientists works the ‘C’ shift — so that our data set can be ready by zero five hundred hours.”

 	“Yeah, POTUS expects the brief to be ready by seven hundred, eight hundred at the latest.”